 A more regional level analysis also seems appropriate as socio-political ramifications of Brexit may well reverse the trend towards more centralised policy making in the UK.
 Brexit will imply the UK no longer needs strong central representation on behalf of all regions in Brussels, whereas UK regions will now assert themselves more in London.
 The Brexit vote uncovered important differences across regions, that reflect economic realities as well.
 Investing in a more resilient entrepreneurial ecosystem that generates inclusive and innovative growth across the Kingdom may well prove an important strategy to prevent further tensions.
-A first step in assessing the quality of entrepreneurial ecosystems in UK regions is to plot their respective radar plots and compare each region to the UK country scores.13 Figures 2.4a to 2.4d show these plots for three regions and the country benchmark.
+A first step in assessing the quality of entrepreneurial ecosystems in UK regions is to plot their respective radar plots and compare each region to the UK country scores.
+13 Figures 2.4 to 2.7 show these plots for three regions and the country benchmark.
 From these plots we can observe that what seems to be a bottleneck in one region, is not necessarily a bottleneck in another.

-Figure 2.4a: Radar plot REDI
+Figure 2.4: Radar plot REDI East Midlands, West Midlands and East of England

 UK regions thus need their own specific approaches and reforms to strengthen the entrepreneurial society in the UK should probably be initiated, managed and coordinated at the regional or even local level.
 Still, some of the reforms that would benefit some of the regions, do require or benefit from national action.
 The fact that weaknesses differ by region, does not imply the national conditions for these regions are already optimal.
-To keep the development of a tailored reform strategy manageable, however, we focus our attention here on three more or less representative regions: London as exemplary of a strong urban ecosystem that competes at the global level, Yorkshire and The Humber as representative of the peripheral Northern English regions (Figure 2.4b) and Scotland as representative of the non-English periphery (Figure 2.4d).
+To keep the development of a tailored reform strategy manageable, however, we focus our attention here on three more or less representative regions: London as exemplary of a strong urban ecosystem that competes at the global level, Yorkshire and The Humber as representative of the peripheral Northern English regions (Figure 2.5) and Scotland as representative of the non-English periphery (Figure 2.7).
 The full analysis was done for all regions individually, but we report only the main conclusions in Table 2.5 on these regions below.

-13 As indicated in footnote 2, the scores are not directly comparable given they refer to 2016 and are benchmarked against 65 countries.
+$^{^{13}}$ As indicated in footnote 2, the scores are not directly comparable given they refer to 2016 and are benchmarked against 65 countries.

-Figure 2.4b: Radar plot REDI
+Figure 2.5: Radar plot REDI North East, North West and Yorkshire and The Humber

-In Figures 2.4a and 2.4b, what stands out is the low scores on pillar 14, "Risk Capital" for all peripheral regions.
+In Figures 2.4 and 2.5, what stands out is the low scores on pillar 14, "Risk Capital" for all peripheral regions.
 "Technology Absorption" is weak in most (but not East England) as is "Startup Skills" and "Product Innovation" and "Process Innovation" (but not East Midlands).
 The report card for Yorkshire and The Humber in Table 2.2 below, indicates that for that region relatively low scores on "Startup-Skills" are due to low skill perception, whereas the quality of education is not so bad.
 This may signal that people are not correctly informed about what it takes to become an entrepreneur (which would seem to be corroborated by few people knowing entrepreneurs) but could also signal that those that feel sufficiently equipped, tend to move out of the region.